unraid/docs/docs/legacy/FAQ/Replacing_a_Data_Drive.md

     drive, making it an exact replacement, except possibly with more capacity than the old drive.*

-## The procedure for unRAID v4
+## The procedure for Unraid v4

-:   *This section is only for old versions of unRAID, such as v4.7 or
+:   *This section is only for old versions of Unraid, such as v4.7 or
     older.
-If you are running v5 or v6 of unRAID, then go back to the previous section.*
+If you are running v5 or v6 of Unraid, then go back to the previous section.*

 1. Stop the array